 - Cognitive developmental problems requiring permanent help in the home or even institutionalization

-Brain Injuries in Infants Affect the Entire Family
+How Do Brain Injuries in Infants Affect the Entire Family?

-The Pennsylvania infant brain damage attorneys of Lowenthal & Abrams, Injury Attorneys, P.C., can help you fight for financial compensation if your baby suffered a brain injury during delivery.
-Contact us today at 888-979-7298 for a free legal consultation.
+The Philadelphia newborn brain damage lawyers of Lowenthal & Abrams, Injury Attorneys, P.C., can help you fight for financial compensation if your baby suffered a brain injury during delivery.
+Contact us today for a free legal consultation.